RobinhoodNock/balancechecker/README.md

-# balancechecker
-Balance Checker for Nicks and Nocks in Nockchain
+Nockchain Balance Checker Script

-What this script does:
+What it does

+This script helps you check your Nockchain wallet balance by public key.
+It:

-    Ask you for a public key — the identifier for your Nockchain wallet.
+    Prompts you to enter your public key — a unique identifier for your wallet.

-    Check if a file with your notes exists for that public key.
+    Checks if a CSV file with your notes exists for that public key.

-        If it doesn’t, it will automatically create that file by asking Nockchain for all your notes.
+        If it doesn't exist, the script automatically generates it by querying your wallet.

-    Add up all your assets (called "Nicks") from that file.

-        Each asset is a tiny part of your total balance.

-    Convert the total Nicks into Nocks — the bigger unit.

-        (1 Nock = 65,536 Nicks)

-    Show you your balance both as:

-        Total Nicks (smallest unit)

-        Total Nocks (decimal number)
+    Reads all your notes from the CSV, each representing an amount of "Nicks" (the smallest asset unit).

+    Displays each note’s balance individually in both Nicks and Nocks (where 1 Nock = 65,536 Nicks).

+    Calculates and displays the total balance for your wallet in both Nicks and Nocks.

+Why use it?

+    You don’t need to manually sum your wallet’s assets.

+    Easily see detailed balances per note and a clear total.

+    Automatically fetches data if it’s not already available.

+Usage

+Run the script and enter your public key when prompted:

+bash ./checkbalance.sh